-Push the passenger's seat latch forward.
-This latch is located underneath the rear end of seat.
+Pull one of the passenger's seat latch levers.
+Those levers are located underneath the RH or I H rear end of seat

+- TYPICAL LH SIDE

 - 1. Seat latch

 - Gently lift the rear of the seat.

 - Pull seat rearwards.

 - Continue lifting movement until you can release the front retaining device then completely remove passenger's seat.